rbontekoe/BAWJ/docs/src/chapter6.md

 1. Return to the Accounts development environment and change the contents of `Accounts.jl` conform the section [runtest.jl](#runtest.jl-1).
 2. Go to the package manager and run `test Accounts`.
 3. Push the changes to your GitHub repository.
-4. Go to the TestAccounts folder, start VSCode and Julia and activate the next package manager commands:
+4. Go to the TestAccounts folder, start VSCode and the Julia REPL, and activate the next package manager commands:
 - activate .
 - status
 - update Accounts